esirko/utilities-monitor-dashboard/QUICKSTART.md

 ### Backend still using port 5000 when changed
 - Make sure you loaded environment variables before starting the server
-- Restart the backend server after changing `.env.local`
+- Restart the backend server after changing `.env`
 - Try Option D (inline variables) to explicitly set the port

 ## Next Steps